The Law Offices of Michael Rada, LLC.

 If you would like for my office to confirm that your documents are signed correctly, simply send to me (by email) photos or scans of your signature pages and I will confirm whether or not your documents have been properly executed. (this is an optional step, and not required.)

-Please note: In advance of using this option you will be asked to sign or e-sign a waiver that states that you understand that all documents must be signed correctly, as per the instructions that you will be provided, to ensure their validity, and that The Law Offices of Michael Rada cannot be held liable for mistakes made or failure to sign your documents.
+By using this option you agree that all documents must be signed correctly, as per the instructions that you will be provided, to ensure their validity, and that The Law Offices of Michael Rada cannot be held liable for mistakes made or failure to sign your documents.

 OPTION 2: DELAY SIGNING UNTIL COVID-19 SITUATION CHANGES

 Some clients still prefer that their documents are signed in the more traditional manner where you and your two witnesses meet at my office for the document signing.
 Currently, I am not scheduling these signings, however, hope to return to being able to provide this service again in the future.
-Unfortunately, at this time there is no way to predict when this option will again become available and do not expect to provide this service until the summer at the earliest.
+Unfortunately, at this time there is no way to predict when this option will again become available and do not expect to provide this service until early/mid 2021.